-I Put $1,000 Worth Of Augustinus Bader Products To The Test
+A Skin-Care Amateur Reviews $1,000 Worth Of Augustinus Bader

 Advertisement

 I was excited about the Lip Balm.
-Here was something firmly within my comfort zone; a pint-sized luxury that I could potentially afford to re-buy. that I could potentially afford to re-buy.
-Boasting a plant-derived, lip-enhancing ingredient blend, vitamin E, quick-absorbing candellia wax, conditioning shea butter, and bisabolol to protect the skin barrier, it seemed like a makeup-bag no-brainer.
+Here was something firmly within my comfort zone: a pint-sized luxury that I could potentially afford to re-buy.
+Boasting a plant-derived, lip-enhancing ingredient blend, vitamin E, quick-absorbing candelilla wax, conditioning shea butter, and bisabolol to protect the skin barrier, it seemed like a makeup-bag no-brainer.
 Applying the balm felt good — it wasn’t as oily or greasy as the drugstore products I normally use, with a little of that tight feeling that some balms can impart.

 Now, I’m one of those people who abused Chapstick growing up and the microbiome of my lips is probably permanently altered, but I found my lips drying out quickly and I needed to reapply often.
 Because of this, I stopped using it after a few days — but I have to say that my lips have been feeling softer and not as rough and chapped as they often do.

-I doubt anyone is still reading at this point, but for those of you who are, here are my final thoughts.
+For anyone who made it this far, here are my final thoughts.
 First and foremost, the line worked for me.
-While there are certain products that I wouldn’t return to based on textural preferences (the Lip Balm or Face Oil, for example), using multiple Augustinus Bader products consistently for three-ish weeks (especially heavy hitters like the Cream and the Serum) made my skin look much better than it has in years, and feel nicer than it’s ever felt, full stop.
+While there are certain products that I wouldn’t return to based on textural preferences (the Lip Balm or Face Oil, for example), using multiple Augustinus Bader products consistently for three-ish weeks (especially heavy hitters like the Cream and the Serum) made my skin look much better than it has in years and feel nicer than it’s ever felt, full stop.
 I suspect that this is in part thanks to my extraordinarily lo-fi approach to skin care all these years.
 Thanks to years of neglect, my face is primed for anything that’s even a little bit effective, so the application of a results-driven product has an immediately transformative effect.
-I suspect that if you’re a skin care savant who’s been savvily using retinol or other “actives” for years, you may not feel the effects as immediately, but for someone like me who’s making up for lost time, Augustinus Bader does the trick.
+I suspect that if you’re a skin-care savant who’s been savvily using retinol or other “actives” for years, you may not feel the effects as immediately, but for someone like me who’s making up for lost time, Augustinus Bader does the trick.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.